aniellodesanto/aniellodesanto.github.io/about.md

 <p  style="text-align:justify">
 If you are wondering what any of this actually means, feel free to browse my <A HREF="../projects">Projects</A> or <A HREF="../publications">Publications</A> pages!
+If you are a student or a researcher interested in collaborating with me, feel free to get in touch via email!
 </p>